 Building a High Performing Culture Matters

-Our organizational alignment research found that building a high performing culture accounts for 40% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, and employee engagement.
-With you or without you, your organizational culture will evolve.
-Wouldn’t you as leader want to have an influence over what emerges as the company’s behavioral norms and practices?
+Our organizational alignment research found that building a high performing culture accounts for 40% of the difference between high and low performing companies in terms of:

 The Definition of Culture